andreas-antoniou-cko/ShoppingBasketTest/README.md

 ## Quick Start ##

-All code in this solution is .NET Core 2.0 compatable.
+All code in this solution is .NET Core 2.0 compatible.
 If you do not have the .NET Core 2.0 framework, you should [download and install](https://www.microsoft.com/net/download/windows) it first.
-The project can be opened, edited, and debuged in either VS Code or Visual Studio 2017, but neither of those should be a requirement in running the services.
+The project can be opened, edited, and debugged in either VS Code or Visual Studio 2017, but neither of those should be a requirement in running the services.

 To start all three of the services, open a PowerShell session and run the `RunAll.ps1` script at the root of the solution.
 Each service will begin running in a new console window.
 If you are on a platform that does not support PowerShell, you can also start each service using `dotnet run` from a console.

 ## Acceptance criteria ##

-Your tests should cover as many of the scenerios below as you have time for:
+Your tests should cover as many of the scenarios below as you have time for:

 * You should be able to get a list of all existing users, create new ones, update and delete existing ones.
 	* When creating a new user the username has to be unique and the password valid (longer than 4 characters).